Backbone scaling limits for random walks on random critical trees: Statement of Results

 \subsection{Organization of the paper}

 The paper is organized as follows.
-We begin, in Section~\ref{sect_RTWR}, by recalling the needed convergence results about the class of processes called Randomly Trapped Random Walks (RTRWs).
-The notion of RTRWs was introduced in~\cite{rtrw}, as well as their scaling limits, the Spatially Subordinated Brownian Motions (SSBMs).
-These notions will be important for the proofs of the convergence theorems, Theorems~\ref{thm:IIC}, \ref{thm:IPC} and \ref{thm_added}.
+We begin, in Section~\ref{sect_RTWR}, by recalling the needed convergence results about the class of processes called Randomly trapped random walks (RTRW).
+The notion of RTRW was introduced in~\cite{rtrw}, as well as their scaling limits, the Spatially Subordinated Brownian Motions (SSBMs).
+These notions will be important for the proofs of the convergence theorems, Theorems~\ref{thm:IIC} and \ref{thm:IPC}.

-The convergence theorems for RTRWs depend on two basic sets of assumptions.
-First we need an assumption, called Assumption L, which is related to the convergence of inverse local times at the root of the tree.
-Second, we need an assumption, called assumption HT, giving a heavy tail behavior for the mean-time spent in traps.
+The convergence theorems for RTRW depend on two basic sets of assumptions.
+First we need an assumption, called Assumption L, which is related to the convergence of inverse local times at a fixed vertex of the tree.
+Second, we need an assumption, called Assumption HT, giving a heavy tail behavior for the mean-time spent in traps.
 The organization of the paper follows this closely.
-We begin by proving our results for the IIC in Sections~\ref{sect_local_time} and~\ref{s:proofoftheorem1}.

-We first prove, in Section~\ref{sect_local_time1}, the convergence of (inverse) local times for the Random Walk on the IIC to the (inverse) local times of the Brownian Motion on the Continuum Random Tree (CRT), after having recalled, in Section~\ref{sect_def_crt}, what the CRT is, as well as the Brownian Motion on the CRT.
+In Section~\ref{s:proofoftheorem1}, we prove Theorems~\ref{thm:IIC} and~\ref{t:descriptionofziic} by checking Assumptions HT and L in \S~\ref{sect_HTIIC} and \S~\ref{sect_LIIC} respectively.
+The proof of Assumption L depends on our key result, Proposition \ref{prop:annealedlocal}, which states the convergence of local times of random walks in trees to the local time of the Brownian motion in the Continuum Random tree.
+Section~\ref{sect_local_time} is devoted to the proof of Proposition \ref{prop:annealedlocal},